Act of 18 June 1965 no. 4

 The period of service includes the period from the time when, in accordance with their duties, the person in question begins the performance of such work as the position requires and until the work is finished.
 The ban also applies for a period of 8 hours before the service hours begin.

-the Norwegian Customs can take an alcohol test (provisional breathalyzer test) and a preliminary test to determine whether the motor vehicle driver is under the influence of another intoxicating or anesthetic agent when the motor vehicle is stopped for inspection pursuant to § 8−1, first paragraph, of the Transport of Goods Act, cf. § 8−2 letter b.
+The Norwegian Customs can take an alcohol test (provisional breathalyzer test) and a preliminary test to determine whether the motor vehicle driver is under the influence of another intoxicating or anesthetic agent when the motor vehicle is stopped for inspection pursuant to Section 8–1, first paragraph, cf. Section 8–2, letter b, of the Transport of Goods Act.

 Before the drive begins, the driver must make sure that the vehicle is in a safe and legal condition and that it is properly and legally loaded.
 He must ensure that the vehicle is also in good condition and properly loaded during use.